Are you frustrated that a girl left you for another guy with more money than you? If this is you, keep reading.

 That’s where the boundary should have been drawn.

 I know you might feel some hesitation doing this.
-For most men, “putting their foot down” is risky and they fear such a move will scare a woman away.
-So they do anything to please her in order to avoid conflict.
+For most men, “putting their foot down” is risky because they fear such a move will scare a woman away.
+Instead, they put on their “good boy” pants and do anything to please the woman and avoid conflict.

 Reading between the lines, it looks like she felt she could walk all over you by making you help her financially and she felt guilty about it.

-But if, instead, you didn’t help her at all, she wouldn’t feel as bad, and at the same time, she
+If Instead, you didn’t help her at all, she wouldn’t feel as bad, and her attraction would have gone up.

 Let Her Earn Your Provider Qualities Over Time

-Here’s another way to look at it.
-Men typically fall into a “lover” or “provider” role with a woman.
-At the beginning, you satisfied her “lover” role, but then turned into the “provider” and “prospective boyfriend” too quickly.
+However you then turned into the “provider” and “prospective boyfriend” too quickly.
 You should have stayed in “LOVER” mode longer.

 You see, you want her to earn your “provider” qualities over time.